Germanic SS: Duties and participation in atrocities

 The purpose of the Germanic SS was to enforce Nazi racial doctrine, especially anti-Semitic ideas.
 They typically served as local security police augmenting German units of the Gestapo, Sicherheitsdienst (SD), and other main departments of the Reich Security Main Office (Reichssicherheitshauptamt, RSHA).
 Their principal responsibilities during wartime were to root-out partisans, subversive organizations, and any group opposed to Nazi ideas.
 In other cases, these foreign units of the SS were employed by major German firms to distribute propaganda for the Nazi cause among their compatriots and to police and control workers.
 In addition, the inclusion of other Germanic peoples was part of the Nazi attempt to collectively Germanize Europe, and for them, Germanization entailed the creation of an empire ruled by Germanic people at the expense of other races.

 One of the most notorious groups was in the Netherlands, where the Germanic SS was employed to round-up Jews.
 Of the 140,000 Jews that had lived in the Netherlands prior to 1940, around 24,000 survived the war by hiding.
 Despite their relatively small numbers, a total of 532 Jews from Oslo were hunted down by the Norwegian Police and the Germanske SS Norge (Norwegian General SS); once caught, they were deported to Auschwitz.
 More Jews were rounded-up elsewhere, but the total number of Norwegian Jews captured never reached a thousand throughout the course of the war.
 Similar measures were planned by the SS against Danish Jews, who totaled about 6,500, but most of them managed to go into hiding or escape to Sweden before the senior German representative in Denmark, SS-General Werner Best, could marshal the SS forces at his disposal and complete his planned raids and deportations.

-Organizations
+Organisations

 The following countries raised active Germanic SS detachments: